Tips to be greener for young people

-There’s a whole range of simple things you can do at home to save energy - like turning off the lights if you’re the last to leave a room.
+There’s a whole range of simple things you can do at home to save energy.
+For example, turning off the lights if you’re the last to leave a room.

-Nearly two thirds of all household rubbish can be recycled - and this includes food packaging, glass and plastics.
+Nearly two thirds of all household rubbish can be recycled.
+This includes food packaging, glass and plastics.

 TVs and electrical goods

-Televisions and other electronic equipment - like MP3 players and consoles - waste electricity if they are not properly switched off, and it’s easy to do once you get into the habit.
+Televisions and other electronic equipment, like games consoles, waste electricity if they are not properly switched off.
+This is easy to do once you get into the habit.

-By just putting your TV on standby, it will continue to use electricity.
-It is generally better to just switch it off completely.
+Just by putting your TV on standby means it will continue to use electricity.
+It is better to just switch it off completely.

-TVs use a lot of energy, so if you - or someone you live with - is thinking of getting one, buying an energy-efficient TV can make a real difference.
+TVs use a lot of energy.
+If you or someone you live with is thinking of getting one, an energy-efficient TV can make a real difference.

 Computers, gadgets and mobile phones

-Producing computers and electronic gadgets can require large amounts of energy and raw materials.
-By cutting down on energy use and disposing of unwanted equipment carefully, you can reduce the harmful impact of electronic goods on the environment.
+Producing computers and electronic gadgets needs large amounts of energy and raw materials.
+By using less energy and disposing of unwanted equipment carefully you can cut the harmful impact of electronic goods on the environment.